polkadot-js/apps/packages/app-staking/src/md/basic.md

 # Staking

 Welcome to the staking module.
-Here you can see an overview of all the validators on the network and participate in the network as either as validator (running a node that helps secure the network), or a nominator (adding funds to help secure the network).
+Here you can see an overview of all the validators on the network and participate in the network as either a validator (running a node that helps secure the network), or a nominator (adding funds to help secure the network).

 Validators and nominators earn rewards at the end of an era: the rewards are split between the validators and nominators for that validator, in proportion to the amount bonded by each individual.